 If you want to avoid the cold and the rain, plan your visit in the spring, summer, or fall.

 Pack for warm afternoons, chilly evenings, and potentially rainy weather.
-If you want to shop my Alexandria style, check out my favorite pieces:
+Check out my complete Egyptian packing list here!

 Borg El Arab International Airport is about 25 miles southwest of Alexandria.
 Trains depart to and from Cairo regularly or you can hire a driver from Cairo for 600-800 LE depending on how hard you negotiate.
 The drive should only take about 2.5 hours depending on traffic.